ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation

 \section{Conclusion}

+We present \ours, a proactive self-guard that empowers data owners with direct control over their content's usage in AI training, addressing ineffective crawl prevention and third-party dependency.

+Our approach fills the critical gap where content creators lack protection against unauthorized LLM memorization through a practical, independent solution requiring no third-party cooperation.
+We formalize individual text protection as constrained bi-level optimization that minimizes adversarial advantage while preserving readability and budget constraints.
+For principled evaluation and design, we introduce instance exploitation—a standard, calibrated, and efficient individual-level privacy metric that is informative for a wide scope of attacks.
+By establishing and verifying the memorization trigger hypothesis, we develop targeted perturbations that focus on influencing important tokens for memorization.
+It is promising for future works to design more informed individual-risk metrics and extend the memorization trigger hypothesis for improving defenses during or after training. \looseness=-1

-In this work, we propose a proactive and easy-to-use self-guard \ours that mitigates data exploitation in language modeling by embedding invisible perturbation in web content.
-We firstly propose an individual-level memorization metric, which clearly distinguishes model's generalization in the domain and the memorization on a specific data.
-By revealing and verifying the hypothesis of memorization triggers across models, we improve the defense efficacy beyond random perturbation.
-The hypothesis of memorization triggers is general and promising to be applied in other stages such as pre-processing, fine-tuning and even unlearning.
-We comprehensively validate the defense effectiveness across various tasks with LMs and VLMs, showing its capability to reduce the near perfect attack to random guess.
-Additionally, we extend discussions of its feasibility in practice and advocate a collaborative view for a win-win solution to safeguarding web content with minimum efforts. \looseness=-1
+We comprehensively validate the defense effectiveness across various tasks with LMs and VLMs, showing its capability to reduce the near-perfect attack to random membership guess.
+Additionally, we extend discussions of its feasibility in practice and advocate a collaborative view for responsible AI where data protection rights and innovation coexist.